Why most testimonial sections fail

 This format works especially well for service businesses where name-dropping recognizable local companies carries weight.
 It does not need to be Fortune 500 logos — well-known local businesses in your area work just as well for a local audience.

-Important: Always get written permission before displaying a company's logo on your website.
+Always get written permission before displaying a company's logo on your website.
 Most clients are happy to give it — just ask explicitly.

 A case study is a full testimonial with context — a short story that covers the situation, the solution, and the outcome.
 But you do not need a full page for this.
 A condensed case study callout box can do the same work in a few lines.